ryness/stonks/_reports/SOUN.md

   </code></pre></div>
 ---

-**Generated:** 2025-11-03 17:54 UTC (runtime 45.19s)
+**Generated:** 2025-11-03 18:02 UTC (runtime 57.81s)

 ![SoundHound AI, Inc. Class A Common Stock logo](https://api.massive.com/v1/reference/company-branding/c291bmRob3VuZC5jb20/images/2025-04-04_logo.png)

 ## 1. The Biz

-1.1. **Activities:** SoundHound AI provides an independent voice AI platform that powers conversational experiences for enterprises and product makers.
-Its offerings include Smart Answering, Smart Ordering, Dynamic Drive-Thru, and Amelia AI Agents, serving use cases across automotive, restaurants, smart devices, retail, financial services, and healthcare.
+1.1. **Activities:** SoundHound AI provides an independent conversational Voice AI platform that powers voice-enabled experiences for businesses.
+Its products include Smart Answering, Smart Ordering, Dynamic Drive-Thru, and Amelia AI Agents, serving use cases across automotive, restaurants, smart devices, retail, financial services, and healthcare.

-1.2. **Profitable?:** No—currently unprofitable with a -1.71 profit margin, -$112.1M operating cash flow, and cumulative net losses of about -$225.1M; headlines also note cash burn and no current profitability.
+1.2. **Profitable?:** No—SoundHound is currently unprofitable with a -171% profit margin and negative operating and free cash flow; timing to profitability is not provided.

-1.3. **Customer & Markets:** Primary customers are product creators and service providers such as automakers, restaurants, device makers, retailers, financial institutions, and healthcare organizations.
-Markets span these industries, delivering multilingual voice AI for customer service, ordering, and embedded/in-car experiences.
+1.3. **Customer & Markets:** Primary customers are product creators and service providers in enterprise and device ecosystems, including automotive OEMs, restaurant operators, and enterprises across retail, financial services, and healthcare.
+The company serves multi-language voice AI needs across these industry markets and smart devices in the United States and beyond.

-1.4. **Competition:** Named competitors/peers include NVDA and STLA.
-Relative positioning versus these companies is not specified in the provided data.
+1.4. **Competition:** Listed competitors include Nvidia (NVDA) and Stellantis (STLA); SoundHound is a smaller, niche voice AI player relative to these much larger firms.

 ## 2. Recent

-2.1. **7d Trend?:** down, with the close (~17.34) below the 20-day MA (18.57) after failing near 19.09 resistance and drifting toward 16.56–16.42 support.
+2.1. **7d Trend?:** down, as price faded from a local high near 19.09 to ~17.43 and remains below the 20-DMA (~18.58).

-2.2. **7d Buy/Sell Points?:** Buy near the 16.56–16.42 support zone; sell or trim near the 19.09 resistance level based on the recent range.
+2.2. **7d Buy/Sell Points?:** Pullbacks toward ~16.56 (near support) offered better buy entries, while strength into ~19.09 (resistance) looked like favorable sell/trim levels.

 2.3.1. **7d Volume:** med